 Approach 2: Apply Trading Techniques

 I don’t want to trivialise how difficult it is to Beat the Closing Line as a sports trader.
-After all, finding odds that drop off is what practically every Betfair trader is looking for!
+After all, finding odds that drop off is what most Betfair traders are looking for!

 Sports trading requires an immense amount of practice, discipline and, above all — skill — in order to succeed.
-But here’s some ways of approaching it.
+Here’s some ways of approaching it.

 “Cold” Trading